ziyuge27/ziyuge-website/docs/index.md

 Two-Four (2-4) quick sketches or drawings from a sketchbook.
 Four (4) other works in any medium.

-> :memo: **Application information**
+> :buld: **Application information:**
 Idyllwild Arts Academy changes their portfolio requirements every year so the same prompt isn't used twice.

 ==The guidelines for OCSA applications are as follows:== At the time of submitting their application, all Visual Arts Conservatory applicants will upload only three (3) pieces of art, created as a response to the three (3) specific Artwork Prompts listed below.
 Please scan the three